ANL-CESAR/XSBench/README.txt

 speed up initialization.
 This process is controlled with the "-b (read, write)" command line argument.

-Can be set to yes in order to write or read a binary file containing a randomized XS data set (both nuclide grids, hash grids, and unionized grids).
 This feature may be extremely useful for users running on simulators where walltime minimization is critical for logistical purposes, or for users who are doing many sequential runs.

-Note that identical input parameters (problem size, etc) must be used when reading and writing a binary file.
+Note that identical input parameters (problem size, solution method etc) must be used when reading and writing a binary file.
 No runtime checks are made to validate that the file correctly corresponds to the selected input parameters.

-Also note that if you create the grid when specifying the -G flag as "nuclide", data for the unionized energy grid will not be written, and therefore any subsequent runs using that file in binary read mode must also use the "-G nuclide" option.

 ==============================================================================
 Citing XSBench